UmamiAppearance/rollup-plugin-import-manager/README.md

 Type: `String` | `Array[...String]`
 Default: `null`

 A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default all files are targeted.
-Each unit has the possibility to target a specific file.
-See LINK
+On top of that each unit has the possibility to [target a specific file](#file-option-for-units).

 ### `exclude`